NellyZarinyan/Appium-test-cases-for-YouTube/README.md

 ## TestRail Reporting

-If you want to use TestRail reporter at first you need to have a TestRail account:
+If you want to use the TestRail reporter, you first need to have a TestRail account.

 #### Environment Variables
-To configure TestRail reporting, set the following environment variables command line or in `testRail.config.ts` file:
+To configure TestRail reporting, set the following environment variables via the command line or update in `testRail.config.ts` file:

 1. `REPORTER`: In order to run in TestRail set "testRail". $\color{red}{*}$
 2. `TR_USER`: User email for TestRail, can also be updated in a `testRail.config.ts` file. $\color{red}{*}$
 3. `TR_PASS`: User password for TestRail, can also be updated in a `testRail.config.ts` file. $\color{red}{*}$
 4. `TR_SUITE_ID`: Suite ID, by default [34](https://dexcare.testrail.io/index.php?/suites/view/34).
-5. `RUN_ID`: Run ID to reuse specifc run.
+5. `RUN_ID`: Run ID to reuse a specific run.
 6. `TR_NAME`: Prefix for the run name: `<TR_NAME> - <CurrentDate> - <browser> - Automation - <Customer>`.
 7. `VERSION`: Suffix for the run name: `<CurrentDate> - <browser> - Automation - <Customer> - <VERSION>`.
 8. `NEW_RUN`: To create a new run, by default `false`